 Know what you want to ask before you arrive.
 I suggest making a list of your questions (even if it’s just one or two of them) and bringing that list to the doctor.
 I guarantee you that a doctor will not mind that you came prepared—or if you need to read from what you’ve written.
-In case you don’t even know where to begin, here are my top 21 questions that you should ask your doctor about pain.
+In case you don’t even know where to begin, here are 21 questions that you should ask your doctor about pain.

 Keep a journal or diary that records your symptoms and dates.
 This will show the doctor how much pain you’re in or when it occurs.
 Look for patterns.
 For example, the pain may be better or worse at a specific time of day, worse after certain activities or eating certain foods, or worse after certain emotions.

 Describe your pain as accurately as you can.
 This should include when and where the pain occurs, and whether it is:

 Also, if your pain periodically flares and becomes visibly swollen, for example, but then goes back to normal, take a snapshot of it while it’s at its worst and bring it with you to show to your doctor.

 Share news about your life and about therapies that do not work.
 Changes in your personal status, work life, and physical condition all can affect your pain level.
 If you just got married, or if you lost your job, or if you are finding that you can no longer do the household chores you once did routinely, then you should tell your doctor.
 These changes may influence what he or she will recommend as part of your care.

 You should also tell your doctor what does not work.
 If your doctor suggested acupuncture and it did not work, or you disliked it, say so.
 That feedback will not only will guide your therapy, but it can help the physician treat future patients who are similar to you.